 How to Install Aluminum Soffit – Soffit Installation

-Wrapping your apartment’s roof sheathing and belts with high gloss aluminum, then you’ll never have to scrape, prepare, or varnish those rooflines again.
-New aluminum exterior siding (the bottom of the overflow) and belts (some upward garnish at the rooftop line) will still not peel or degrade so that they will last for a significant duration with no cleaning.
+Wrapping your apartment’s roof sheathing and belts with high gloss aluminum, you’ll never have to scrape, prepare, or varnish those rooflines again.
+New aluminum exterior siding (the bottom of the overflow) and belts (some upward garnish at the rooftop line) will still not peel or degrade, so they will last significantly without cleaning.
 Steel is a poor substitute for wood exterior siding and windows.
 Covering them with aluminum trim will need less work than repairing, scratching, and repainting the existing wood.

 Aluminum Soffit on the house image